The three main reasons why the city of Alcalá de Henares is so well-known

 This 15th-Century house belonged to Miguel de Cervantes‘ family.
 Around a beautiful courtyard with Renaissance-style columns are the rooms of a traditional Spanish home.

 Don Quixote de la Mancha

-Don Quixote de la Mancha was published in two volumes, in 1605 and 1615, and described as the “first modern novel” after the Middle Ages’ writings.
+Don Quixote de la Mancha was published in two volumes, in 1605 and 1615 respectively, and described as the “first modern novel” after the Middle Ages.
 Many authors consider it the best literary work ever written.
-It is one of the most widely read in the world.
+It is also one of the most widely read books in the world.

 The plot revolves around the adventures of Alonso Quixano.
-This nobleman from La Mancha, obsessed with chivalrous novels that he devours, loses his mind and decides to become a wandering knight.
-He goes to fight evil and seek his dulcinea across Spain on his horse, Rocinante.
-He then takes the name “Don Quixote de la Mancha.”
+This nobleman from La Mancha, obsessed with chivalrous novels, loses his mind and decides to become a wandering knight.
+He goes on to fight evil and seek his dulcinea across Spain on his horse, Rocinante, taking the name “Don Quixote de la Mancha.”

-In his quest, he recruits as squire a simple farmer, Sancho Panza.
-The latter, obsessed with food and aware of his master’s madness, still decides to accompany him to help him protect the oppressed.
+In his quest, he recruits a simple farmer, Sancho Panza, as his squire.
+Obsessed with food and aware of his master’s madness, he decides to accompany him to help him protect the oppressed.

 San Diego Square with a statue of Saint Cisternon

 Located in San Diego Square, Cardinal Cisneros founded it in 1499.
 It has one of the most remarkable facades of the Spanish Renaissance.
 Inside we can find the Paraninfo.
 This is where every 23rd of April, the royal couple awards the Cervantes Prize to honor a writer’s outstanding career in the Spanish language.
 There is also the San Ildefonso Chapel, where Cisneros’ tomb rests.

 We were a little disappointed as the university only offers guided tours in Spanish, and visitors are not allowed to walk around.